Varying gambling laws, language, currencies, and culture greatly impact which betting sites are the best for gamblers in any particular country.

 Spain

-After restricting gambling to state-run lotteries for more than 50 years, Spain legalized online gambling in 2008.
-They further liberalized the market in 2011 and allowed the expansion of foreign operators into the country.
+Spain legalized online gambling in 2008 and further liberalized the market in 2011 allowing the expansion of foreign operators into the country.

 Netherlands